 ¶ We welcome you to St. John's Church.
 If you are new, please be sure to fill out a visitor card and place it in an offertory plate, and/or sign one of the guest registers in the narthex at the back of the church.
-We are glad you are here and hope that you will join us for fellowship and refreshments in the undercroft below the nave (general seating area) of the church.
+Whether you are new, or returning from a time away, we are glad you are here and hope that you will join us for fellowship and refreshments in the undercroft below the nave (general seating area) of the church.
 If you have questions, please feel free to speak to any parishioner and they will happily provide you with whatever assistance you may require.